phtan/counting-with-jimenez/README.md

 I have an accelerometer so I can have data on changes in acceleration over time.
 Given such data, how might I estimate the number of steps I have taken while the data was being collected?
-We attempt to solve such a problem.
+We attempt to solve such a challenge.
 We implement an algorithm by Jimenez et al. (2009).

 ### Input